cirgl/lthr.github.io/_posts/2017-02-11-deploy-to-gh-pages.md

 Create or use one of your existing repositories on GitHub.
 Clone it, and create a `master` branch if you don't already have one.
 Use this branch for the rest of the setup.

 ## Initialize your project
 In the root of your project, initialize with `npm init -f` to create a default `package.json` file if you don't already have one.
-Edit it, add the `build` script seen below to generate dummy output in your `dist` folder:
+Edit it, add the `build` script seen below to generate dummy output into a `dist` folder:

 {% gist lthr/80f54aa8a7fe70e5d768fe80c93ebf3c package.json %}

 ## Deploy script
-Create a folder in the root of your project called `scripts`.
-Inside it, add a file called `deploy-to-gh-pages.sh` containing this (replace `user.name` and `user.email`):
+Create a file called `deploy-to-gh-pages.sh` containing this (replace `user.name` and `user.email` values):

 {% gist lthr/80f54aa8a7fe70e5d768fe80c93ebf3c deploy-to-gh-pages.sh %}

 ## Travis setup script
-Create a file in the root of your project called `.travis.yml` containing this:
+Create a file called `.travis.yml` containing this:

 {% gist lthr/80f54aa8a7fe70e5d768fe80c93ebf3c .travis.yml %}